 Credit risk refers to the risk that a counterparty may default on its contractual obligations resulting in a financial loss.
-The Society's investments are majority in cash and are held with 2 reputable institutions.
+The Society's investments are majority in cash and are held with a reputable institution.
 Its investments are diversified within fixed income instruments and treasury bonds.